Please use this zoom link for the event.

 “Using Social Media to Model Backcountry Use in Rainier National Park” – Gabriel Wisswaesser, School of Environmental & Forest Sciences

 Abstract: As public land use increases, accurate visitation numbers are paramount to managers and researchers interested in mitigating and understanding anthropogenic effects.
 Alpine water quality, as of late, has been under exceptionally high pressure because human waste mitigation is not keeping up with increases in backcountry use.
 Data concerning backcountry visitation is sparse, and attempts to model it accurately in National Parks is an essential next step in quantifying use.
-Using publicly available, geotagged, social-media data, and other variables to predict visitation this project began the initial steps in modeling remote locations in Mount Rainier National Park (MORA).
+This incubator project is testing approaches for using publicly available, geotagged, social-media data, and other variables to predict visitation to sites in Mount Rainier National Park (MORA).
 Collaborating with MORA officials, this project delineated park regions that had useful existing trail-count data, prioritizing those locations that are isolated and remote with only one access route.
 Social media posts that fell within these designated spatial zones were combined with the other predictive factors like precipitation, institutional closures, and week-of-year to estimate visitation, based on relationships of variables with on-site counts of hikers.
-The foundational model was one parameterized, through the work of Spencer Wood, in Mount Baker-Snoqualmie National Forest (MBS).
-Preliminary results show when on-site MORA counts are regressed against MBS model predictions there is an R 2 of 0.39 and a Pearson’s of 0.62.
-These initial results show promise and with the addition of a categorical variable for location and random effects, predictive ability will hopefully increase.
+This model of visitation tied to my work quantifying human enteric waste in alpine waterways may offer other National Parks and public lands methods to evaluate potential impacts of their backcountry use.

 The UW Data Science Seminar is an annual lecture series at the University of Washington that hosts scholars working across applied areas of data science, such as the sciences, engineering, humanities and arts along with methodological areas in data science, such as computer science, applied math and statistics.
 Our presenters come from all domain fields and include occasional external speakers from regional partners, governmental agencies and industry.